 In a way, that’s why we have passwords on our smartphones – we want to protect our device and the valuable stuff inside.
 It’s why we have a lock on the front door: it’s not that something untoward is happening in my living room, it’s that I don’t want to ‘lose’ anything from my vinyl collection.

 These made-up examples show that we do put a value on certain physical items and that we protect them in some way shape or form.
 It has been harder to grasp the reason to protect information (and often, that’s information without a perceived value).
 Why should I care about posting my cat photos?
 My weekend plans?
 My view of organized religion?

 But we’re learning very quickly about the value of information in the digital age: huge corporations are making millions of dollars by collecting, handling, sharing or analyzing data – our data!
 We may not even know it is happening, which is a clear sign of not having control.
 In many cases, we do not even profit from our data, which to some may be a greater worry than lack of control.

 Cash value aside, it is clear that our information is used by others to form opinions about us.
 If you like my cats, you’ll like me.
 If you think I am doing something really cool this weekend, you’ll probably think I am pretty cool, too!
 If you think my views about organized religions are, well, blasphemous, you may not like me as much.

 In these cases, privacy matters because being judged or categorized or liked or unliked based on a digital data trail that can easily be misconstrued or taken out of context, easily misjudged due to preexisting bias or even mostly ignored due to short attention spans, is a real risk.
-In an era of fake news, burner accounts, trolls and anonymous postings, does anyone benefit from being characterized based on digital data they do not control?
+In an era of fake news, burner accounts, online trolls and anonymous postings, does anyone benefit from being characterized based on digital data they do not control?

 If you do not want your friends to misjudge you, if you do not want your government to misjudge you, it’s probably best to have greater control over the information that fuels those judgments.